probmods/probmods2/chapters/inference-algorithms.md

 # Variational Inference

 The previous parts of this chapter focused on Monte Carlo methods for approximate inference: algorithms that generate a (large) collection of samples to represent a conditional distribution.
+An advantage of this method is that it is guaranteed to give you the right answer in the long run.
+A disadvantage is that the long run is a very long time (potentially long after the heat death of the universe).
+Even in the best cases, Monte Carlo methods tend to be computationally intensive and slow.

-Another way to represent a distribution is by finding the closest approximation among a set (or "family") of simpler distributions.
-This is the approach taken by *variational inference*.
+*Variational inference* involves reprsenting the distribution you want (the probability distribution) by finding the closest approximation among a set (or "family") of simpler distributions.
+This is generally much faster, though with the disadvantage that the answer is often guaranteed to be wrong.
+(Since Monte Carlo is only guaranteed to be correct in the long run, in practice this difference is not always that meaningful.)

 At a high level, we declare a set of models that have the same choices as our target model, but don't have any conditions (i.e. no `condition`, `observe`, or `factor`); we then try to find the member of this set closest to our target model and use it as the result of `Infer`.

 To search for a good approximating model, we will eventually use gradient-based techniques.
 For this reason, we don't want a set of isolated models, but a continuous family.
 In WebPPL we declare parameters of a family with `param()`.
 For instance, here is a family of Gaussian distributions with fixed variance but different means: